 Allows your viewers to leave comments on your videos

-Capture video, audio, and a full window without any unnecessary technical hassles
+Capture HD video, audio, and a full window without any unnecessary technical hassles

-Store screen recordings to the user's Loom account automatically
+Auto-save screen recordings to the user's Loom cloud storage account

 Assist in the organization of videos into folders and the movement of objects from one folder to another